-Define an E_k -block as a connected component composed of $=k$ and \neq_2 .
-All external connecting edges of each E_k -block are marked with + or - and this can be found by testing bipartiteness of a E_k -block where we treat \neq_2 's as edges.
+We can now use our definition of an E_k -block (before Lemma 7.6) as a connected component composed of $=k$ and \neq_2 .
+All external connecting edges of each E_k -block are marked with + or - and this can be found by testing bipartiteness of an E_k -block where we treat \neq_2 's as edges and $=k$'s as vertices.
 If any E_k -block is not bipartite, we return 0.
-We contract all E_k -blocks and maintain planarity.
-For each E_k -block we contract two vertices that are connected by an edge, one edge at a time, and remove self loops in this contraction process.
-If a trivial E_k -block appears, then there is no satisfying assignment, we return 0.
-Thus we may assume all E_k -blocks are nontrivial.
-If there is a nontrivial E_k -block of arity 2, as discussed earlier, its signature is \neq_2 .
-We replace it with an edge labeled by \neq_2 to form an instance Ω' , maintaining planarity, such that any pinned edge in Ω' corresponds to a pinned edge in Ω .
-This new edge is between EXACTONE signatures and can be dealt with as described earlier.
+Such an E_k -block is called trivial.
+In the following we may assume no trivial E_k -block exists.
+We contract all E_k -blocks and maintain planarity, as described earlier: For each E_k -block we contract two vertices that are connected by an edge, one edge at a time, and remove self loops in this contraction process.
+Any nontrivial E_k -block of arity 2 has signature \neq_2 , by (7.9).
+If there is a nontrivial E_k -block of arity 2, we replace it with an edge labeled by \neq_2 to form an instance Ω' , maintaining planarity, such that any pinned edge in Ω' corresponds to a pinned edge in Ω .
+This new edge is between \mathcal{EO} signatures and can be dealt with as described earlier.
 So we may assume the arity of any E_k -block is at least 4.
-Since $k \ge 6$, the only possible E_k -blocks of arity 4 are those in Figure 19a up to a rotation.
+Since $k \ge 6$, the only possible E_k -blocks of arity 4 are those in Fig. 19a up to a rotation.
 Since there is at least one EXACTONE_d signature with $d \ge 3$, forming E_k -blocks does not consume all of Ω .

-After these steps we may consider Ω a bipartite graph, with one side consisting of E_k -blocks and the other side EXACTONE signatures.
+After these steps we may consider Ω a bipartite graph, with one side consisting of E_k -blocks and the other side \mathcal{EO} signatures.
 And they are now connected by edges labeled by $=2$.

 Suppose there are parallel edges between an E_k -block and an EXACTONE_d signature.
 We show that this always leads to some pinned edges.
 If two parallel edges are marked by the same sign in the E_k -block, then they must be pinned to 0.
 If they are marked by different signs, then the remaining $d - 2 \ge 1$ edges of the EXACTONE_d signature must be pinned to 0.
-Therefore, we may assume there are no parallel edges between any E_k -block and any EXACTONE signature.
+Therefore, we may assume there are no parallel edges between any E_k -block and any \mathcal{EO} signature.

-The next thing we do is to consider E_k -blocks of arity 4 with EXACTONE signatures together.
-Call a connected component consisting of E_k -blocks of arity 4 and EXACTONE an EO-Eq-4-block.
+The next thing we do is to consider E_k -blocks of arity 4 with \mathcal{EO} signatures together.
+Call a connected component consisting of E_k -blocks of arity 4 and \mathcal{EO} signatures an EO-Eq-4-block.
 Figure 20a illustrates an example.
 Notice that the two possibilities of E_k -blocks of arity 4 can be viewed as two parallel \neq_2 's but with some correlation between them.
-This is illustrated in Figure 19b.
-Note that the two dotted lines in Figure 19b represent different correlations.
+This is illustrated in Fig. 19b.
+Note that the two dotted lines in Fig. 19b represent different correlations.